Content

 Buying a healthy food delivery service for Freshly for $1.5 billion

 At the end of October 2020, Nestle announced the acquisition of a startup Freshly for $1.5 billion.
-The company agreed to pay $950 million in advance and up to $550 million from future profit, depending on the achievement of the set conditions.
+The company agreed to pay $950 million in advance and up to $550 million of future profit, depending on the achievement of the conditions.
 More. here

-Among the world leaders in pollution of the environment with plastic packaging
+Among the world leaders in environmental pollution with plastic packaging

-2019: Nestlé sells Skin Health unit to a consortium of funds for 10.2 billion Swiss francs
+2019: Nestlé sells Skin Health unit to consortium of funds for CHF 10.2bn

 Nestle closed a deal on October 2, 2019 to sell Nestlé Skin Health's dermatology products division, which rebranded and is again called Galderma.